developing-bioinformatics/R4bio/exercises/Knitr-BBS-R.md

 3. Add a code chunk that loads the required packages.
 Hide the output from loading packages using `message = FALSE`.
 4. Add a header related to downloading and importing the data.
-5. Add a text section briefly describing the two datasets you are going to use.
+5. Add a text section briefly describing the dataset you are going to use.
 6. Download and unzip the routes data from the Breeding Bird Survey from the FTP site: [ftp://ftpext.usgs.gov/pub/er/md/laurel/BBS/DataFiles/routes.zip](ftp://ftpext.usgs.gov/pub/er/md/laurel/BBS/DataFiles/routes.zip)

 ```